Skip to main content

 Handling during inspection

-Prior to inspecting your gown, be sure to wash your hands with warm water and a small amount to baking soda.
+Before inspecting your gown, be sure to wash your hands with warm water and a small amount of baking soda.
 This will help to neutralize the acid in your skin.

 4